 - Assisted employers throughout the U.S. with internal investigations, employee disciplinary decisions, personnel handbooks and policies, workplace training, and other personnel matters.

 - Kid One Transport 2020 Krewe of Vulcan member

 - Member of the Young Lawyers Division of the Alabama Bar and Florida Bar

-State Bar: Alabama, Florida, South Carolina
+State Bar: Alabama, Florida, New York, South Carolina, Tennessee

 U.S. Court of Appeals: Fourth Circuit, Eleventh Circuit